danelahman/lograc-2022/README.md

 # Installing Agda

-There is a multitude of ways of obtaining [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php).
+There is a multitude of ways of obtaining and installing [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php).
 We list some of the most common and simplest below.